SMS Kaiser (1874): Service history

 Kaiser and her sister Deutschland remained in reserve for the next six years.
 During this time the single 21 cm secondary gun was replaced by seven 15 cm guns, five torpedo tubes were added and the rigging was reduced.
 The ships were reactivated in the spring of 1883 for the summer maneuvers under the command of Wilhelm von Wickede.
 Due to their long period out of service, their engines proved troublesome during the training cruise.
 Regardless, the 1883 cruise was the first year the German navy completely abandoned the use of sails on its large ironclads.
 Kaiser went into reserve during the 1884 maneuvers, which were conducted by a homogenous squadron composed of the four s.
 The ship did not see active duty again until August 1887, when she joined König Wihelm and as the I Squadron for three weeks of maneuvers with the rest of the fleet.

 In May 1888, Kaiser represented Germany at Barcelona's World Fair, which held a naval review.
 During the summer of 1889, Kaiser joined the fleet that steamed to Great Britain to celebrate the coronation of Kaiser Wilhelm II; the ship joined her sister Deutschland and the turret ships Preussen and Friedrich der Grosse in II Division.
 The fleet then held training maneuvers in the North Sea under command of Rear Admiral Friedrich von Hollmann.
 Kaiser and the rest of II Division became the training squadron for the fleet in 1889–1890, the first year the Kaiserliche Marine maintained a year-round ironclad force.
 The squadron escorted Wilhelm II's imperial yacht to the Mediterranean; the voyage included state visits to Italy and the Ottoman Empire.
 The squadron remained in the Mediterranean until April 1890, when it returned to Germany.

 Kaiser participated in the ceremonial transfer of the island of Helgoland from British to German control in the summer of 1890.
 She was present during the fleet maneuvers in September, where the entire eight-ship armored squadron simulated a Russian fleet blockading Kiel.
 II Division, including Kaiser, served as the training squadron in the winter of 1890–1891.
 The squadron again cruised the Mediterranean, under the command of Rear Admiral Wilhelm Schröder.
-Between 1891 and 1895, Kaiser was rebuilt in the Imperial Dockyard in Wilhelmshaven.
-The ship was converted into an armored cruiser; her heavy 26 cm guns were kept and the secondary weaponry changed to one 15 cm, six 10.5 cm, and nine 8.8 cm guns.
-Now her entire rigging equipment was removed and two heavy military masts were installed instead.
+Between 1891 and 1895, Kaiser was rebuilt in the Imperial Dockyard in Wilhelmshaven for conversion into an armored cruiser.
 Despite this modernization, she remained quite slow for a cruiser.
 Deutschland and König Wilhelm were similarly converted.